Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 Bicester Village, a swanky outlet mall situated just outside the main town, includes some big name designers, and has added greatly to the town's overall appeal.
 This boutique shopping centre lies just east of the M40, junction 9.

 The slightly more down to earth, town centre of Bicester itself is an attractive mix of old and new buildings with most everyday needs well-catered for.
 Bicester is one of the fastest growing locations in Oxfordshire, and it is blessed with excellent road and rail links.
-A commute of a little less than an hour will whisk you by rail from here to London Marylebone.
-Whilst updating this article in January 2020 I noted that property prices appear to be slipping in this part of Oxfordshire, with many homes lingering on the market, and suffering consequent price reductions.
+A commute of a little less than an hour will whisk you by rail to London Marylebone.
+Whilst updating this article in January 2021 I note that property prices appear to be slipping in this part of Oxfordshire, with many homes lingering on the market, and suffering consequent price reductions.

 The soaring 198 ft tower of St Mary's Church is probably the first glimpse you'll get of Bloxham.
 Reputedly one of the UK's tallest church towers, it provides a landmark that is visible for miles around.
 The village has several other attractive historic buildings as well as its own little museum, a good selection of basic shops, a GP surgery and dental practice, and schools through to age 16.
 Simple three bedroom homes can be acquired from around £270,000